Please call Justine on 01483 209997

 A speculum is used to visualise the cervix and a small tube is passed in to the womb through the cervix.
 The tube has tiny perforations along it, a vacuum creates suction and draws cells in to the tube.
 The procedure takes a few of minutes.
 It can be painful for some women (like strong period pain).
 Local anaesthetic can be used if the procedure is difficult or painful.
 If you are expecting to have a biopsy it can be helpful to take some simple painkillers (paracetamol or ibuprofen) 30 minutes prior to your appointment.
 Some women experience some bleeding after the procedure, we will provide you with a panty liner, again if you are expecting a biopsy then bring a pad may be helpful.
 We would suggest you use pads for any subsequent bleeding (which should only last a few days) rather than tampons in order to minimise the risk of any subsequent infection.

 If you need a hysteroscopy (camera inside the womb) or a surgical procedure such as a laparoscopy to investigate pelvic pain then you will be referred on the the Royal Surrey County Hospital for this procedure.
-For most women they can be added straight to the waiting list for the procedure without needing any additional appointments, those with a complex condition or requiring major surgery may need a follow up appointment at the hospital prior to scheduling their surgery (however this patients will ideally have been “triaged” to the hospital clinic at the outset depending on their GP referral letter).
+For most women they can be added straight to the waiting list for the procedure, those with a complex condition or requiring major surgery may need a follow up appointment at the hospital to discuss the procedure prior to scheduling their surgery.